Avi0n/aqua-telegram-bot/README.md

 6. Copy .env.example and rename it to .env
 7. Edit .env to include your bot API token, Telegram group chat names, and your SauceNao token.
 I also suggest changing the mysql root password.
 8. (Optional) Edit docker-compose.yml to your liking
+9. (Optional) Edit schema.sql to edit the database names to your liking
-9. Run `docker-compose up`
+10. Run `docker-compose up -d`
-10. Add your new bot to the group chat and have fun!
+11. Add your new bot to the group chat and have fun!